Roba-Osylan/ChatBot_using_IBM_WatsomAssistant/README.md

 # How to Style and Integrate the ChatBot

-The figure below shows how the assistant looks like on the web site.
+The figure below shows how the assistant looks like on the website.
 Some features such as the background color, or the heading text and the picture of the assistant are editable.
 ![style](https://user-images.githubusercontent.com/85955049/125174232-71937800-e1cc-11eb-9196-d39ad573cc38.png)

 In order to embed the chatbot assistant on the website, the script shown in the figure should be added to the body of the index.html file of the website.